joesurf/Housing-Price-Time-Series-Forecasting/README.md

 - Train xgboost regressor on working dataset
 - Predict 2024 resale prices and evaluate performance

+### Random Forest Regression

+We build 2 Random Forest Regression models using Out-of-bag (OOB) method and 10-fold Cross Validation.
+Both models are evaluated by minimising Mean Absolute Error (MAE).
+Their performances across various criteria are compared against each other.

 ### Geographically Neural Network Weighted Regression (GNNWR)